 Handling walk-in complainants and inquiries from citizens.

-Providing assistance to and serving as the primary backup for both Cape Girardeau City and Jackson City 911 Communications Centers.
+Providing assistance to and serving as the primary backup for the Cape Girardeau City 911 Center.

-The communications center can currently support a maximum of 3 officers working simultaneously, two as call taker / dispatchers and one as a call taker.
+The communications center can currently support a maximum of 6 officers working simultaneously.
 Dispatchers are Missouri Uniform Law Enforcement System certified and also receive training to comply with the Missouri 911 training and standards act.
-The communications center is supervised by a commissioned captain and a commissioned sergeant.
+The communications center is supervised by a commissioned lieutenant and a civilian communications manager.